andrewgjohnson/imagettftextblur/README.md

 ## Description

 imagettftextblur is a drop in replacement for imagettftext with an added parameter to add blur, glow and shadow effects to your PHP GD images.
+Follow [https://twitter.com/imagettftextblu](@imagettftextblu on Twitter) for updates.

 ## Usage